latchbio/latch/docs/source/getting_started/quick_start.md

     We are able to retrieve the filepath thanks to the `Path` class from the `pathlib` module.
 Writing `str(Path("covid_assembly.sam").resolve())` returns the complete filepath. <i>(Still in doubt?
 Try it from your terminal!)</i>

 * The second value refers to the output file location on [Latch Console](console.latch.bio/data).
-In other words, when our workflow finishes, you shoujld see a file called `covid_assembly.sam` on Latch Console.
+In other words, when our workflow finishes, you should see a file called `covid_assembly.sam` on Latch Console.

 **Second task**: Sort BAM file